School Uniforms in Japan

 The romance with the uniform

-One of the famous romances about the uniform is the second button of uniform.
+One of the famous romances is the second button of the uniform.

-When a male student graduates, he will give the second one to a female student who has a relationship with him.
+When a male student graduates, he will give the second one to a female student with whom he has a relationship.

 It is the sign he fell in love with her.

-Yep.
-Instead of confessing the love, he gives her a button to express his feelings.
+Instead of confessing his love, he gives her a button to show his feelings.

 Why is the second one?

 An influential one said.
 The second button is close to the heart.
-Thus, it should mean that he gives his heart to her (or leaves the heart/soul to her).
+Thus, it should mean that he gives his heart to her (or leaves his heart/soul to her).

 Sounds romantic.